Phumudzo96/task-manager-2/README.md

 username of the person to whom the task is assigned or the due date of the task can be edited.
 The task can only be edited if it has not yet been completed.
+When the user chooses to generate reports, two text ﬁles, called task_overview.txt and user_overview.txt, should be generated.
+Both these text ﬁles should output data in a user-f riendly, easy to read manner. o task_overview.txt should contain:
+▪
+The total number of tasks that have been generated and tracked using the task_manager.py.
+▪
+The total number of completed tasks.
+▪
+The total number of uncompleted tasks.
+▪
+The total number of tasks that haven’t been completed and that are overdue.
+▪
+The percentage of tasks that are incomplete.
+▪
+The percentage of tasks that are overdue. o user_overview.txt should contain:
+▪
+The total number of users registered with task_manager.py.
+▪
+The total number of tasks that have been generated and tracked using the task_manager.py.
+▪
+For each user also describe:
+▪
+The total number of tasks assigned to that user.
+▪
+What percentage of the total number of tasks have been assigned to that user?
+▪
+What percentage of the tasks assigned to that user have been completed?
+▪
+What percentage of the tasks assigned to that user must still be completed?
+▪
+What percentage of the tasks assigned to that user have not yet been completed and are overdue?
+●
+Modify the menu option that allows the admin to display statistics so that the reports generated are read f rom task_overview.txt and user_overview.txt and displayed on the screen in a user-f riendly manner.